-The Equity Pathways Program provides support to qualifying Cambodians to help them meet certain Australia Awards Scholarships eligibility requirements
+The Equity Pathways Program provides support to qualifying Cambodians to help them meet certain Australia Awards Scholarships eligibility requirements.

 The purpose of the Equity Pathways Program (EPP) is to improve social inclusion outcomes in relation to Australia Awards Scholarships so that Australia Awards Cambodia (AAC) effectively progresses the equity, equality and social inclusion goals of the Australian Aid program.
-The EPP focusses on Equity Target Groups (ETGs) – sub-groups in Cambodian society who have typically experienced the effects of social, educational and structural barriers and disadvantage which has effectively limited their access to opportunity, including access to scholarships.
+The EPP focuses on Equity Target Groups (ETGs) – sub-groups in Cambodian society who have typically experienced the effects of social, educational and structural barriers and disadvantage which has effectively limited their access to opportunity, including access to scholarships.

 The EPP therefore has the following goal:

 To support the achievement of social inclusion outcomes in Australia Awards Cambodia by increasing the capacity of high quality, current and future applicants who are members of equity target groups, to meet English language and eligibility standards and successfully compete in a merit-based selection process.

 Equity Target Groups (ETG) refer to subgroups of Cambodian society who have been identified as being more likely to have experienced disadvantage due to multiple factors: social or cultural standards, expectations and bias, geographic or social isolation, financial and economic disadvantage, institutional discrimination or limited access to opportunity.

 Equity support is offered on the basis that past disadvantage has limited opportunity and adversely affected the ability of individuals in these groups to compete on an equal basis, alongside their peers.
 In this way, equity support offers ‘catch up’ opportunities with the aim of enabling individuals from ETGs to successfully compete in merit-based processes.

 AAC recognises five equity target groups:

 3. Men and women who live and work in the provincial areas of Cambodia